 The Law on Presidential Elections establishes election provisions on the franchise, conduct and administration of elections; the electoral system; candidate registration and qualification; campaigning; electoral dispute resolution and electoral violations and punishment.
-Article 1 outlines the term of the presidency as four years from the time the Supreme Leader of Iran endorses the President's credentials.
+Article 1 outlines the term of the presidency as four years from the time the Supreme Leader of Iran endorses the president's credentials.

-Article 10 specifies that the President must be chosen by a direct popular vote and through secret ballot.
-Presidents are allowed to seek only two consecutive terms, and may seek re-election after a one-term break.
+Article 10 specifies that the president must be chosen by a direct popular vote and through secret ballot.
+Presidents can seek only two consecutive terms, and may seek re-election after a one-term break.

-Presidential elections in Iran are based on a straight winner-takes-all contest, with candidates competing for an absolute majority of the votes.
-Run-off elections, as stated in Article 14 of the law, take place the Friday following Election Day between the two candidates with the highest number of votes if an absolute majority is not achieved in the first round.
+Presidential elections in Iran are based on a winner-takes-all contest, with candidates competing for an absolute majority (50% plus one) of the votes.
+Run-off elections, as stated in Article 14 of the law, take place the Friday following Election Day between the two candidates with the highest number of votes if an absolute majority is not achieved by a candidate in the first round.

-What is the electoral system?
+What electoral system is used in Iran?

-The electorate directly elects the Assembly of Experts,3 Parliament, the President and local councils.
-In turn, the Assembly of Experts directly appoints the Supreme Leader who, with Parliament, directly appoints the Guardian Council.
-The President directly appoints the Cabinet; and local councils directly appoint mayors.
+The electorate directly elects the Assembly of Experts, Parliament, the president and local councils.
+In turn, the Assembly of Experts directly appoints the supreme leader who, with Parliament, directly appoints the Guardian Council.
+The president directly appoints the Cabinet; and local councils directly appoint mayors.